hstalker/dotfiles/README.md

 * Misc.
   * GTK - Gnome GUI toolkit
   * KDE- KDE (and Qt) configuration
+  * Nvidia - configuration and fixes for nvidia drivers/devices

 And also offers the following themes for all desired software:
 * Halogen - Mishmash of my own making.
 Warm colors.
 Primarily light solarized